AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 ## Making ARIA live regions play nice with React

-One of the most important things to keep in mind when making use of an **ARIA live region** is that changes to the content will only be read out by screen readers if the screen readers already know it exists and if, subsequently, there has been any changes.
+One of the most important things to keep in mind when making use of an **ARIA live region** is that changes to the content will only be read out by screen readers if the entire region already exists in the DOM and there has been any changes.

-This means I cannot render the live region in the DOM for the first time at the moment I want it to dispatch a message to the screen reader.
-No, on the initial render in the DOM the inside text is typically ignored by screen readers.
+This means we cannot render the live region in the DOM for the first time at the moment we want to dispatch a message to the screen reader.
+No, on the initial render the inside text is typically ignored by screen readers.

-And here comes the caveat in a React application; we need to ensure that the live region is already rendered when we send out first message and that it stays rendered until we no longer require it.
+And here comes the caveat in a React application; we need to ensure that the live region is already rendered when we send our first message and that it stays rendered until we no longer require it.

-In a React application it means that the live region needs to exist as high up in the component tree as possible and then to use this region for all communication.
+In a React application it means that the live region needs to exist as high up in the component tree as possible and then we can use the same region for all communication.

 {::nomarkdown}
 <figure>